spread-ai/docs-appsmith-fork/docs/reference/widgets/tree-select.md

 ]

 ```
-You can dynamically generate options by fetching data from queries or JS functions by binding the response to the *Options* property.
+You can dynamically generate options by fetching data from queries or JavaScript functions by binding the response to the *Options* property.
 For example, if you have a query named `fetchData`, you can bind its response using:

 ```js
 {{ '{{fetchData.data}}' }}